 Key Facts about Stroke:

-+ One in four people will have a stroke at some time in their life.
++ One in five people will have a stroke at some time in their life.

 + Stroke is the second biggest killer worldwide, the third biggest killer in Ireland and is the leading cause of adult acquired disability.